Error detection and correction: Cryptographic hash function

+Digital signature

+Digital signatures can provide strong assurances about data integrity, whether the changes of the data are accidental or maliciously introduced.

+Digital signatures are perhaps most notable for being part of the HTTPS protocol for securely browsing the web.

 Error correction code

 Any error-correcting code can be used for error detection.
 A code with minimum Hamming distance, d, can detect up to d − 1 errors in a code word.
 Using minimum-distance-based error-correcting codes for error detection can be suitable if a strict limit on the minimum number of errors to be detected is desired.

-Codes with minimum Hamming distance d = 2 are degenerate cases of error-correcting codes, and can be used to detect single errors.
+Codes with minimum Hamming distance d = 2 are degenerate cases of error-correcting codes and can be used to detect single errors.
 The parity bit is an example of a single-error-detecting code.

 Applications

 Applications that require low latency (such as telephone conversations) cannot use automatic repeat request (ARQ); they must use forward error correction (FEC).
 By the time an ARQ system discovers an error and re-transmits it, the re-sent data will arrive too late to be usable.

 Applications where the transmitter immediately forgets the information as soon as it is sent (such as most television cameras) cannot use ARQ; they must use FEC because when an error occurs, the original data is no longer available.

 Applications that use ARQ must have a return channel; applications having no return channel cannot use ARQ.
 Applications that require extremely low error rates (such as digital money transfers) must use ARQ due to the possibility of uncorrectable errors with FEC.

-Reliability and inspection engineering also make use of the theory of error-correcting codes.
+Reliability and inspection engineering also make use of the theory of error-correcting codes, as well as natural language.